How can we help your seated or hybrid class? Here are some instruction options to consider:

 We will schedule one-on-one meetings with students in support of a research assignment.
 Please contact us if you're interested, and refer students to the library.
-(Note: digital consultations – using chat, e-mail, Google Hangouts, etc. – could be provided for distance students.)
+(Note: digital consultations using Zoom are available by appointment and open sessions..)

 All websites, articles, images, videos, etc., linked on this site are provided for informational purposes only.
 External content is not maintained by James Sprunt Community College, nor does it represent the views of the College or its employees.
 Please notify the library staff if you have concerns about linked content.
 Students are expected to evaluate all web and print resources and to determine their appropriate academic uses.
 A hyperlink to a resource or article from these LibGuides does not constitute an endorsement of that resource or article by the library.